sagarcode28/sagarcode28/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I'm currently pursuing my Bachelor's from **Veer Surendra Sai University Of technology.**
+- 🔭 I'm currently pursuing my Bachelor's from **Veer Surendra Sai University Of Technology.**

 - 👯 I’m looking to collaborate on **OpenSource Projects**